christiangella/portfolio-2022/README.md

 * Reformat images for higher resolution.
 * Adjust aesthetic presentation of header, h1, and footer.
 * Incorporate CSS animations and JavaScript, including hiding the links bar to `display:none` until activated by a point.
+* Further expand use of variables to store colors for general accessibility and streamlining code.

 ## Credits

-This program was developed for the UC Davis Fullstacks Bootcamp under the UC Davis Continuing and Professional Education.
+This repository was developed for the UC Davis Fullstacks Bootcamp under the UC Davis Continuing and Professional Education.

+All images were designed by Manong Chris.